 e.
 Safety Equipment.
 The following are requirements for all licensees that are on horseback.
 As the trainer you are responsible for insuring that your employees (this includes all exercise riders or pony riders that are working with your horses) are using the proper safety equipment.
-Approved helmet must be worn when on horseback on association grounds.
+Approved safety helmets and safety vests must be worn when on horseback on association grounds.
 The safety helmet must be securely fastened.
 This means the helmet must be secured and the chinstraps must be fastened, no exceptions.